Philippine Taekwondo Association

-The Philippine Taekwondo Association (PTA) seeks to promote, advance and is the national governing body for taekwondo in the Philippines.
-The sports body is a member of the World Taekwondo Federation and Philippine Olympic Committee.
-The PTA was established in 1976.
+The Philippine Taekwondo Association (PTA) is the national sports governing body for taekwondo in the Philippines.
+Established in 1976, the sports body is a member of the World Taekwondo Federation and Philippine Olympic Committee.
 The PTA connects various taekwondo associations and acts as the governing body for representation to international taekwondo competition and conducts taekwondo belt promotion exams and instructor seminars.

-On Feb.
-28, 2021, the PTA conferred upon Technology Secretary Gregorio Honasan and Undersecretary Arnold Atienza with a Fifth Dan Blackbelt.
+On June 5, 2018, Former President Rodrigo Duterte and Former Senator Bong Go received an honorary blackbelt titles at the World Taekwondo Headquarters, also known as Kukkiwon.

+Controversies

+Persona Non Grata

+On September 21, 2020, the Two-time Olympian Donald Geisler was expelled from the association amid an ongoing legal battle against the Philippine Taekwondo Association.

+School Bullying

+On December 19, 2018, an Ateneo de Manila University junior high school student, Joaquin Montes banned from the university and Philippine Taekwondo Association due to the Ateneo bullying incident.